anneliagren/Land-Use-Mapping-from-Historical-Maps/README.md

 # Land-Use-Mapping-from-Historical-Maps
 The methods description is now in review.
-After publication a link to the articke will be published HERE:
+After publication a link to the reserch article will be published HERE:

 To predict land-use